 Classical Civilisation develops the skills needed for A-level, undergraduate and postgraduate study.
 Students study a variety of subjects from literature and law, to politics, history and economics, in addition to mythology and philosophy.
 Rather than as separate subjects, they will develop an understanding of how these disciplines inter-relate in order to build an understanding regarding the culture of 8th – 4th century BCE Greece and 2nd century CE Roman Republic and Empire.
 The aim is for students to develop a better standard of critical judgement to prepare themselves for higher education and life after college.

 - Greek Drama: we explore Greek theatre by reading two tragedies and a slapstick comedy.
 The playwrights use myths to explore important issues concerning relationships between men and women, family and society, the ruler and his people, human beings and the gods.
 This unit also involves the study of visual/ material culture.

-- World of the Hero: we read Homer’s epic poem The Iliad.
-We consider issues of love and revenge, honour and shame, heroism and suffering during the epic siege of Troy.
+- World of the Hero: we read Homer’s epic poem ‘The Iliad’, considering issues of love and revenge, honour and shame, heroism and suffering during the epic siege of Troy.
 As Achilles and the other humans count the cost, the immortal gods look down carefree from Mount Olympus.

-- World of the Hero, continued: we read Virgil’s epic poem The Aeneid.
-We consider what it was to be a hero in the Roman world – including the moral values implicit in the text, such as duty to gods, state and family; importance of fate and destiny.
+- We also read Virgil’s epic poem ‘The Aeneid’, to explore what it was to be a hero in the Roman world, including the moral values implicit in the text, such as duty to gods, state and family; the importance of fate and destiny.